nelsonfernandesserrao/flask-webhook/README.md

 On your VPS, either the port selected above needs to be directly exposed via your domain or IP - or a reverse proxy, like Nginx can be used.

+Instructions to set up a systemd service to auto-restart the webhook-receiver: [ServiceInstructions](specific-instructions/ServiceInstructions.md)

 ## Private repositories

-To use private repositories, see the instructions in [PrivateRepo.md](PrivateRepo.md)
+To use private repositories, see the instructions in [PrivateRepo.md](specific-instructions/PrivateRepo.md)